-In this category are the typical trailer made most popular by airstream’s signature bubble shaped design, which is still popular today.
+In this category is the typical trailer made most popular by airstream’s signature bubble-shaped design, which is still popular today.
 This design of RV is typically towed by a truck and can range from 18 feet all the way up to 40 feet.
-Though smaller RV trailers can be towed by some SUV’s.
-These trailers are usually called a hardwall as compared to the other pop-up campers that are called softwalls.
+Though smaller RV trailers can be towed by some SUVs.
+These trailers are usually called hardware as compared to the other pop-up campers that are called soft walls.

-More recently, a new bread of trailers that have come on the scene in the last few years a cross between the hardwall and the softwall.
-This model has the best space to weight ratio of the hard wall type trailers and is designed to be towed by a bigger car or SUV.
+More recently, a new bread of trailer that has come on the scene in the last few years is a cross between the hardwall and the softwall.
+This model has the best space-to-weight ratio of the hard wall type trailers and is designed to be towed by a bigger car or SUV.
 They are on the small size in length when folded up for driving, at a length of 18 to 20 feet.

 More like a tent on a platform than an RV, which is more like a condo on wheels.
 Typically chosen by families that are just getting into camping by RVs.
-The price is more affordable than the hard walled RV’s, but they can get quite large when fully set up with the ability to sleep up to 8 people.
+The price is more affordable than the hard-walled RVs, but they can get quite large when fully set up with the ability to sleep up to 8 people.
 Sound and limited temperature range of use is definitely a drawback of this kind of RV on the market.
-These models can be fairly small to the larger toy hauler sizes, which is equal in length to a mid-sized hard wall trailer.
+These models can be fairly small to the larger toy hauler sizes, which are equal in length to a mid-sized hard wall trailer.

 A trailer with a bi-level design that is larger than the typical travel trailer.
-It is towed by a truck with a fifth-wheel coupling similar to ones on 18 wheel semi's.
+It is towed by a truck with a fifth-wheel coupling similar to the ones on 18-wheel semis.
 The coupling is installed on the bed of the pickup truck.
 These models tend to be on the larger side of trailers and have more space on the inside.

 Class C, on the other hand, varies from the most basic amenities to the most luxurious.
 They are also capable of towing smaller vehicles and can, therefore, be used for larger families.
 They range from 18 feet to 31 feet in length.

-There quite a number of RV manufacturers from Europe and North America.
-These have been present in the market for decades and well known for producing some of the best RVs available.
-The topmost is Airstream, Winnebago, Tiffin, Jayco and Oliver travel.
+There are quite a number of RV manufacturers from Europe and North America.
+These have been present in the market for decades and are well known for producing some of the best RVs available.
+The topmost are Airstream, Winnebago, Tiffin, Jayco, and Oliver travel.

 As well as been implementing some smart home features into their models as seen here in this video.